-Save 20% on your total when you book any 2 public tours!
+Save 10% if you book 2 private tours.
+Save 20% if you book 2 public tours!

-Tour East Village and Little Italy in a small group with a great local guide; visit McSorley’s Old Ale House, Moishe’s Bakery and DiPalo’s Italian specialty store — ale and snacks included!
+Join our “City of Dreams” tour and explore the East Village, Nolita, and Little Italy in a small group with a great local guide; visit McSorley’s Old Ale House, Moishe’s Bakery and DiPalo’s Italian specialty store — ale and snacks included!

 - Explore historic and popular NYC neighborhoods on foot in a small group

-- Enjoy visits to the oldest bar in New York City (small ale or soda included), an authentic Jewish bakery for a small pastry, and a 90-year-old family-run Italian specialty store for delicious homemade mozzarella and imported prosciutto samples– all included in the price.
+- Enjoy visits to the oldest Irish pub in New York City (small ale or soda included), an authentic Jewish bakery for a small pastry, and a 90-year-old family-run Italian specialty store for delicious homemade mozzarella and imported prosciutto samples– all included in the price.

 - Learn about the immigrant waves that shaped NY, from Kleindeutschland and Little Italy to the Jewish Realto and Little Ukraine